javaplus/PicoProjects/labs/f03_grand_finale.md

 # debounce counter is our counter from the last button press
 # initialize to current utime
 debounce_counter = utime.ticks_ms() - DEBOUNCE_utime

+initial_photo_reading = photoresistor_value.read_u16()
+print("Initial Laser Voltage Reading: ", initial_photo_reading)

+# target will recognize a hit when there is a 20% increase in light
+target_reading = initial_photo_reading * 1.2   # potentially need a different percentage based on laser and photores being used
+print("Target Goal Lighting: ", target_reading)

 def scan(servo):
     stepping = servo_speed